Skip to Content

 • Stepmothers and stepfathers

-Relatives who are not "immediate" may still sponsor you in many situations, but these cases will not receive the same level of priority treatment as applications for immediate family members.
-If you have a family member who is applying, reach out to our experienced Irvine green card attorneys for guidance today.
+Relatives who are not considered "immediate" may still be able to sponsor you in many situations, but these cases do not get the same priority as applications for immediate family members.
+If your family member has started applying, reach out to an experienced green card attorney in Irvine for help.

 Other Ways to Obtain a Green Card

-You can also pursue a green card through employment-based immigration.
-Every year, the United States government allows 140,000 green cards to be issued to foreign nationals who desire to work in this country.
-Usually, you must have the sponsorship of an employer or prospective employer in the United States in order to successfully apply for a green card on an employment basis.
+You can also apply for a green card through employment-based immigration.
+Every year, the United States government issues about 140,000 green cards to foreign nationals who want to work here.
+Usually, an employer or prospective employer in the U.S. must sponsor you for an employment-based green card.

 Other opportunities for obtaining a green card include but are not limited to: